+The best time to go skiing is between December and April – which is the main ski season in most resorts – and each month has its benefits.
 Whether you’re a family looking for a festive feel, or a keen skier hoping to cover some miles, you’ve got to pick the time that suits you best.
 To help you out, take a look at our guide to skiing in each month.

 Skiing in December

 Families should head off as soon as school’s out to get the best deal – Christmas is usually cheaper than New Year and half term.
 It’s the perfect time to get into the festive spirit, when resorts are twinkling with lights, hotels are filled with decorations and markets are selling local crafts and treats.
 And who doesn’t dream of having a white Christmas?

-The end of the month is when the ski resorts really come alive – you’ll find firework displays, torchlight descents and laser light shows over Christmas and New Year.
-And hotels host gala dinners and parties too.
+The end of December is also when ski resorts really come alive – you’ll find everything from firework displays and laser shows to torchlit descents.
+And many hotels host gala dinners and parties too.

 Skiing in January